Thomas Bernhard: Established author (1963–1978)

 Bernhard's poetry received little critical attention but Frost sparked controversy and divided critical opinion.
 Novelist Carl Zuckmayer praised the novel and it won the Julius Campe Prize and the Bremen Literature Prize.
 Bernhard's novella Amras was published in 1964 and, according to biographer Gitta Honegger, consolidated his favourable critical reputation.
 In 1965, Bernhard bought a disused farmhouse in Obernathal, Upper Austria.
 For the rest of his life he divided most of his time between his farmhouse and Stavianicek's apartment in Vienna.

 In 1967, after completing his second novel Gargoyles, Bernhard had surgery to remove a tumour from his lungs and spent several months recovering in the Baumgartnerhöhe sanatorium.
 The following year he was awarded the Austrian Little State Prize for emerging talent.
 His acceptance speech, in which he stated: We are Austrians, we are apathetic; we are life as crass disinterest in life; in the process of nature we are megalomania..." caused an uproar and an angry response from the Austrian minister for culture.
 The following year, the ceremony for the Anton Wildgans Prize was cancelled when the organisers learned that Bernhard intended to deliver a revised version of the same speech.

 In 1970, Bernhard's novel The Lime Works was published and his first professionally produced play, A Party for Boris, premiered at the Deutsches Schauspielhaus, Hamburg.
-The production was overseen by German director Claus Peymann who went on to direct most of Bernhard's premiers.
+The production was overseen by German director Claus Peymann who went on to direct most of Bernhard's premieres.
 The Lime Works and A Party for Boris earned Bernhard the Georg Büchner Prize.
 When Bernhard was awarded the Grillparzer Prize for the same play in 1972, he staged a protest because the organisers of the ceremony did not recognise him and escort him to his seat.

 The 1970s was Bernhard's most productive decade.
 His plays The Ignoramus and the Madman (1972) and The Force of Habit: A Comedy (1974) premiered at the Salzburg Festival, The Hunting Party (1974) and The President (1975) premiered at the Vienna Burgtheater, and Minetti (1976), Immanuel Kant (1978) and The Eve of Retirement (1979) premiered at the Stuttgart Staatstheater under Peymann.
-His novel Correction (1975) is widely considered his masterpiece and his five volumes of memoirs (1975-82) (collected in English translation as Gathering Evidence) achieved critical acclaim.
+His novel Correction (1975) is widely considered his masterpiece and his five volumes of memoirs (1975–82) (collected in English translation as Gathering Evidence) achieved critical acclaim.